shawnkim1022/voice-order/README.md

 - User discovery changed the product direction: voice became one option inside an existing app flow, not the whole product.
 - The runtime path is constrained: no generated menu items, no silent assumptions, and no order completion without confirmation.
 - Evaluation drove the build: 7,620 simulated orders per run across ~150 scenarios surfaced multi-turn state-management failures.
-- The deployment path matters: the product was reframed as an embeddable SDK for café-chain apps rather than a standalone accessibility app.
+- The deployment path changed: the product was reframed as an embeddable SDK for café-chain apps rather than a standalone accessibility app.

 ## The problem

 A touchscreen kiosk is unusable without sight.
-The design problem is not "add a microphone."
-It is mapping free-form, disfluent Korean speech onto a correct, auditable order, deterministically, in a setting where a wrong order and a hallucinated confirmation are both unacceptable.
+The design problem is not “add a microphone.”
+It is mapping free-form, disfluent Korean speech onto a structured, confirmed order in a setting where a wrong order and a hallucinated confirmation are both unacceptable.
 The whole system is built around one question: how do we know the output is correct?

 ## Designed with the users